markgray/android-kotlin-fundamentals-apps/TrackMySleepQualityFinal/README.md

 In this codelab, working from this starter app, you:

 * Extended the TrackMySleepQuality app to collect a quality rating, add it to the database and display the result.
-* Usedd LiveData to trigger showing of a snackbar.
+* Used LiveData to trigger showing of a snackbar.
 * Use LiveData to enable and disable buttons.